 - Next, select the version type from the dropdown (major and minor) Core WordPress updates.
 You can also apply automatic updates to plugins and themes.

-- Next, you have the schedule section from where you can set the update interval and date.
+- Next, you have the schedule section to set the update interval and date.

 - Save the changes once done.

-How do you go about applying updates on your WordPress site?
+How do you go about applying updates to your WordPress site?
 Is there any method that we have missed out on?
 Do share your comments and suggestions on WordPress updates.